Orcas are marine mammals with intricate social hierarchies, profound emotional ties, and astounding intelligence.

 Unfortunately, these orcas suffered a significant population decline in the 1970s, when it was usual for individuals to capture some of these whales for marine parks.

-Because orcas are highly gregarious and sensitive, the method of catching and then removing them from their pod and habitat was exceedingly upsetting for all southern inhabitants.
+Because orcas are highly gregarious and sensitive, catching and removing them from their pod and habitat was exceedingly upsetting for all southern inhabitants.

 They also spend their entire lives with their families, so separating them is very traumatic.